Photo Credit: vasakna / iStockphoto.com

 Resources

-NCBI (Effects of tea and coffee on cardiovascular disease risk)NCBI (Current evidence for the use of coffee and caffeine to prevent age-related cognitive decline and Alzheimer's disease)NCBI (Coffee and tea consumption and risk of stroke subtypes in male smokers)NCBI (Modulatory effect of coffee fruit extract on plasma levels of brain-derived neurotrophic factor in healthy subjects)Nutrition Journal (Coffee consumption and prostate cancer risk: further evidence for inverse relationship)NCBI (Inverse correlation between coffee consumption and prevalence of metabolic syndrome: baseline survey of the Japan Multi-Institutional Collaborative Cohort (J-MICC) Study in Tokushima, Japan)Kyushu University (Intake of Japanese and Chinese teas reduces risk of Parkinson's disease)NCBI (Effects of green tea, black tea, and coffee consumption on the risk of esophageal cancer: a systematic review and meta-analysis of observational studies)Why are you so emotional?
-It can be really hard to tell, so take practical steps to assess your physical and mental wellbeing.
+NCBI (Effects of tea and coffee on cardiovascular disease risk)NCBI (Current evidence for the use of coffee and caffeine to prevent age-related cognitive decline and Alzheimer's disease)NCBI (Coffee and tea consumption and risk of stroke subtypes in male smokers)NCBI (Modulatory effect of coffee fruit extract on plasma levels of brain-derived neurotrophic factor in healthy subjects)Nutrition Journal (Coffee consumption and prostate cancer risk: further evidence for inverse relationship)NCBI (Inverse correlation between coffee consumption and prevalence of metabolic syndrome: baseline survey of the Japan Multi-Institutional Collaborative Cohort (J-MICC) Study in Tokushima, Japan)Kyushu University (Intake of Japanese and Chinese teas reduces risk of Parkinson's disease)NCBI (Effects of green tea, black tea, and coffee consumption on the risk of esophageal cancer: a systematic review and meta-analysis of observational studies)What is Pilates?
+Pilates is a form of exercise which focuses on core strength, posture, balance, flexibility, and the connection between body and mind.